 We have accepted all recommendations and work is underway to implement immediate priorities, including:

 - exploring earlier rejections of poor quality submissions

 - improved management of backlogs

 - lowering sign off of decisions to assessment teams.

 We’re reducing regulatory burden for industry by accepting trusted international data, standards and assessments for use in our assessments for new agvet chemical applications.

-Utilising relevant assessments from overseas in APVMA risk assessment means that we can deliver a decision on an agvet chemical application sooner, supporting faster time to market, providing benefits to producers and registrants.
+Utilising relevant assessments from overseas in APVMA risk assessment means that we can deliver a decision on an agvet chemical application sooner, supporting faster time to market and providing benefits to producers and registrants.